 June 29: Soldiers take cover as they battle with supporters of ousted Honduran President Manuel Zelaya after violence broke out in Tegucigalpa.

 June 28: Honduras' President Manuel Zelaya attends a news conference at Juan Santamaria airport in Alajuela.

-But the man named by Honduras' Congress as interim president, Roberto Micheletti, indicated Tuesday that Zelaya would risk arrest if he returns because "the courts of my country have issued arrest orders" against him.
+But the man Honduras' Congress named as interim president, Roberto Micheletti, said Zelaya risks arrest if he returns because "the courts of my country have issued arrest orders."

-Micheletti, speaking to Colombia's Caracol Radio, insisted that it was Zelaya who had violated the constitution and that his court-ordered removal was legal.
+Micheletti, speaking to Colombia's Caracol Radio on Tuesday, insisted it was Zelaya who had violated the constitution and that his court-ordered removal was legal.

 "We have not committed a coup d'etat, but a constitutional succession," he said.

-Soldiers and police set up a chain link fence before dawn Tuesday to seal off the area in front of the presidential palace in Tegucigalpa where thousands of protesters clashed with riot police the day before.
+Soldiers and police set up a chain link fence before dawn to seal off the area in front of the presidential palace in Tegucigalpa, preventing a repeat of Monday's clashes in which security forces used tear gas, rubber bullets and water cannons to disperse pro-Zelaya protesters who were throwing rocks and bottles.

-Security forces on Monday used tear gas and rubber bullets to scatter protesters, who hurled rocks and bottles as they retreated.
-At least 38 protesters were detained, said Sandra Ponce, a government human rights official.
+At least 38 pro-Zelaya protesters were detained, said Sandra Ponce, a government human rights official.

 Congresswoman Silvia Ayala said she counted 30 injured at a single Tegucigalpa hospital and an Associated Press photographer in another area close to the palace saw protesters carrying away five injured people.